EndPointCorp/end-point-blog/2013/06/04/jsconf-us-day-one.html.md

 #### Learning New Words

 [Andrew Dupont](http://andrewdupont.net/) continued in the literary, language-oriented vein, giving a talk which drew a parallel between olde english purists who did not want to adopt any “new” words and the differing views surrounding the EcmaScript 6 specification process.
 Dupont’s talk was very thought-provoking especially in light of the resistance to some proposals in the works (e.g. [ES6 modules](https://web.archive.org/web/20130820143217/http://wiki.ecmascript.org/doku.php?id=harmony:modules)).
-Check out [his slides](https://www.slideshare.net/savetheclocktower/learning-new-words-22244915) — the video will also be published in future.
+Check out [his slides](https://www.slideshare.net/savetheclocktower/learning-new-words-22244915)—​the video will also be published in future.

 #### Flight.js